GamesCrafters/GamesmanNova/src/core/scheduler/design.md

 The scheduler uses **poll-based communication** with the runner:

 - The scheduler never blocks waiting for tasks to complete
-- Each poll operation returns immediately with current status
+- Each poll operation returns immediately with current status (Pending, Ready, or Panic)
 - The runner is responsible for managing its internal execution model
-- Preemption is requested via explicit preempt operations, with the scheduler polling until retrieval completes
+- Preemption is a two-phase operation:
+  1. Scheduler calls runner.preempt() to signal the task should stop
+  2. Scheduler polls until task yields, then calls runner.collect() to retrieve it

 This design ensures the scheduler remains responsive and can make scheduling decisions at tick boundaries without being coupled to the runner's execution strategy.
+The separation of preempt signaling from collection allows tasks to finish their current work unit before yielding.

 ### Methods